gerardpaapu/tnetstrings.rkt/README.md

 This is an implementation of [Tagged Netstrings](http://tnetstrings.org/) in racket.

-The public interface is provided from "tnetstrings.rkt".
+The public interface is provided from "main.rkt".

 `(read-tnetstring)` reads a single tnetstring from `current-input-port`.